-Goalkeepers may wear track suit bottoms as past as his basic equipment.
+Goalkeepers may wear tracksuit bottoms as part as their basic equipment.

 Other equipment

 A player may use equipment other than the basic equipment provided that its sole purpose is to protect him physically and it poses no danger to him or any other player.